Information for parents and guardians

 The small risk of having one of these side-effects must be balanced against the risk of developing a disease caused by HPV such as cancer.

-Most (85%) 12/13 year-old girls in the UK are vaccinated each year.
+Most 12/13 year-old girls in the UK have been vaccinated every year by the NHS since 2008.
 It is a very common procedure that for the vast majority of girls is quick, painless and uneventful.

 HPV vaccination is now provided for boys at two national pharmacy chains: Boots and Superdrug.

 The vaccination is also available from a number of private health centres and travel clinics.
 An online search along the lines of “Where can I get HPV vaccination privately in [insert nearest town/city] UK” should be helpful.

 Men who have sex with men aged up to 45 attending a sexual health/GUM (genito-urinary medicine) or HIV clinic for another reason should be offered a HPV vaccination.
 Doctors in these clinics can also offer HPV vaccination to transgender people.
 There is no lower age limit for vaccinations for men who have sex with men so those under 16, if they are attending a sexual health clinic, are also eligible for a free vaccination.